Horsepower: Hydraulic horsepower

 where pressure is in psi and flow rate is in US gallons per minute.

-Drilling rigs are powered mechanically by rotating the drill pipe from above.
+Drilling rigs are powered mechanically by rotating the bit from above.
 Hydraulic power is still needed, though, as 1500±to W are required to push mud through the drill bit to clear waste rock.
 Additional hydraulic power may also be used to drive a down-hole mud motor to power directional drilling.

 When using SI units, the equation becomes coherent and there is no dividing constant.